Fuel-laden Ship Sinks Off Tunisia Coast - UrduPoint

 Before the ship sank, the ministry had described the situation as "alarming" but "under control".

-The Gulf of Gabes was traditionally a fishing area but activists say it has suffered from pollution from phosphate processing industries based nearby and the presence of a pipeline bringing oil from southern Tunisia.
+The Gulf of Gabes was traditionally a fishing area but activists say it has suffered from pollution caused by phosphate processing industries based nearby and the presence of a pipeline bringing oil from southern Tunisia.

+In a statement Saturday, the Tunisia branch of the World Wildlife Fund said it feared a "new environmental catastrophe in the region".

+It said the area where the ship went down was a "fishing ground for 600 sailors", adding that the wider Gulf of Gabes provided employment for around 34,000 fishermen who had already been contending with chemical pollution for decades.

 The last maritime accident involving the country was in October 2018, when Tunisian freighter Ulysse slammed into the Cyprus-based Virginia anchored about 30 kilometres (20 miles) off the northern tip of the French island of Corsica, sending hundreds of tonnes of fuel spilling into the Mediterranean.